FridayyBlessed/fridayblessed007/README.md

 ## 🙋 About Me.

-- 🔭 I’m currently working on **projects with C, CSS, HTML, and Python.**
+- 🔭 I’m currently working on **projects with  CSS, HTML, and Python.**

 - 🌱 I’m currently learning more of **C and Python.**